delta-rho/RHIPE/README.md

 HDFS at /tmp/map-reduce-error.
-To enable this option in R, add `options(error=dump.frames)` to any R code that will be evaluated by Hadoop (mapper, reducer, etc)
+To enable this option in R, add `options(error=dump.frames)` to the beginning of any R code that will be evaluated by Hadoop (mapper, reducer, etc) The last.dump.rda file will be stored according to job ID under the $RHIPE_HADOOP_TMP_FOLDER/map-reduce-error directory.
+For a usage example see the `test-with-errors.R` script in the `inst/tests` directory of the package.